 What is Overhang?

 Now, one confusing issue comes when a person votes for a direct candidate from one party, then for a different party in the second column, you end up with goofy numbers.
-Suddenly, a party that should have a higher proportion of votes ends up with too small a percentage.
+Suddenly, a party that should have a higher proportion of votes ends up with a smaller percentage.
 To balance this, there are “Overhang” seats.
 Basically, they add extra seats to the Bundestag so that the Party Percentage reflects the percentage of the 2nd column vote.
 (The constitution allows for a total of 880 seats… that’s a lot of overhang).

 So… How is the German Chancellor Elected?